callbacked/g1-sample/README.md

 	-- to use it, you enable it in the app settings and then tilt your head up to engage the dashboard and say "Hey Jarvis".
 It is very inconsistent to get the microphone to engage so it may take a couple tries.
 In theory if improved upon, it could open up to be used for voice based controls.

+- **Translation**: Allows the user to translate text from one language to another using an open endpoint in Google's Translate API.
+This endpoint can close at any time so it should not be relied on.
+Ideally, for production use we would use an actual API for translation.